taimoorbinnasir/DebateAgents/README.md

 ## To-do

-### Known minor issues (not blocking)
-- [ ] PDF export: final line of content may be slightly clipped due to `html2canvas` pixel-based pagination limitations.
-Low priority — content remains legible.
-Real fix would require switching to a DOM-aware PDF library rather than screenshot-based export.

-### Larger, deferred features (next up)
-- [ ] **Multi-target influence attribution (Option B)**
-  - Phase 1: raw multi-edge capture — for each turn, compute similarity between the new statement and every prior statement in that round (not just the immediately preceding one), log an edge for every comparison with no filtering
-  - Phase 2: threshold logic on top — determine an appropriate similarity cutoff informed by looking at the raw output first, not guessed upfront
-  - Supersedes the current single-target model; note in write-up that this changes graph density and requires re-tuning the InfluenceMap visualization for higher edge counts

-### Model comparison
-- [ ] Compare Haiku vs Sonnet vs Opus on debate quality — **moved to after Week 9**, run only once the system is feature-complete and stable, so results reflect the final architecture rather than an intermediate version.
-Run on shortened simulations (3-4 rounds) to control cost.

 ### Simulation behavior
 - [ ] **Team brainstorm + presenter selection** *(flagship — Week 9)* — keep as a **separate debate mode** alongside individual mode, not a replacement; studies group consensus vs individual radicalization as distinct research questions
 - [ ] Self-directed mid-debate retrieval